SeyedMuhammadHosseinMousavi/Synthetic-Data-Generation-by-Supervised-Neural-Gas-Network/README.md

 # Synthetic-Data-Generation-by-Supervised-Neural-Gas-Network
-Synthetic Data Generation by Supervised Neural Gas Network for Physiological Emotion Recognition Data
+Synthetic Data Generation by Supervised Neural Gas Network for Physiological Emotion Recognition Data .
+# This project is under development.